apache/usergrid/sdks/nodejs/README.md

 ##Modeling users with the Entity object

 ###Making a user object
-There is no specific User object in the SDK.
+There is no specific User object in the package.
 Instead, you simply need to use the Entity object, specifying a type of "users".
 Here are some examples:

 First, create a new user:

-	var marty = new sdk.Entity("users");
+	var marty = new usergrid.Entity("users");

  Next, add more data if needed: